ch1bo/immich-book/README.md

 2. **Select an Album**
    - Browse your albums
    - Click on an album to open it
-   - The app will automatically reconnect to your last used album on reload

 3. **Configure Page Layout**
    - **Page Setup**: Adjust width, height, and combine pages option